 4. Make sure your paperwork is in order

 In addition to all the impediments needed to fly with your cat, there’s also a considerable amount of paperwork involved.
 And you thought bringing a suit on an airplane was difficult!
-Basically, you need to approach the idea of flying with your cat just as you would flying with medication.
+Basically, you need to approach the idea of flying with your cat just as you would flying with medication (or even flying with ashes).
 There’s rules in place that must be adhered to.

 First, you need to obtain a valid health certificate.
 Your local vet can issue this for you.
 It effectively tells airlines your cat is up-to-date on shots and vaccinations.
 The only catch?
 You need to obtain the document days before you leave, so trying to organize the certificate weeks in advance won’t work.